SangameshItagi/origin-guesser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-quiz game based on origin of objects and concepts.
-The user plays the game guessing the country of origin from the provided choices until they get one wrong.
-Unlike other trivia app this is concentrated only for origin of objects and concepts questions.
+Origin guesser is a quiz/trivia game in which the user is presented a word, object, or flag and offered a series of multiple choice answers to choose from as to the origin of that concept.
+Unlike other trivia games, this is concentrated only on origin of objects and concepts questions.
+The game offers several modes including an infinity mode in which the users continues moving through questions until they guess one wrong and time-attack mode in which the user attempts to get as many questions correct in a limited time span.